Trillium-Solutions/transit-custom-posts/README.md

 Afterward, you can configure the plugin from the WP Admin screen in the Transit Custom Posts submenus.
 More documentation is available on [the Github site for this project](https://trillium-solutions.github.io/transit-custom-posts/).

+## Timetables ##

+- Upcoming timetables are not visible until the current date is within their date range.
+- Expired timetables will disappear if there are still timetables within the current date range.
+- Expired timetables will be shown if all current timetables are expired.
+- If there are expired timetables, upcoming timetables, and no current timetables, then the expired timetables will be shown until the upcoming timetables become current.

+### Timetables options ###

+Timetable options are controlled from the Timetable options section of the TCP settings page.

+There are 3 display options for timetables.
+- Default: Timetables are displayed vertically, and ordered by the 'timetable id'.
+- Legend: Timetables are displayed with a legend to toggle between days and directions.
+- Accordion: Timetables are displayed in collapsed accordions, and ordered by the 'timetable id'.

+To enable the Legend or Accordion displays, use the checkboxes on the settings page.

+#### Vertically reorder timetables ####

+Timetables are sorted by the 'timetable id’ by default.
+To reorder timetables vertically, set the route to 'Order by': 'Timetable Order Field' and set the timetables 'Timetable Order' field in the numerical order you want the timetables to appear.

+#### Preview upcoming timetables ####

+To preview upcoming timetables, enable ‘Preview Upcoming Timetables’ from the settings page and below that designate the amount of days ahead you would like to preview in the ‘Preview Duration’ field.

+#### Timetable legend options ####

+Timetable legend options are controlled from the route page editor.
+- Reverse order of directions in legend
+- Reverse selected direction on page load

+## ACF JSON ##

+TCP has ACF fields stored in /acf-json.
+These fields must be imported to function correctly.
+To import the ACF fields in TCP, from WP admin go to ‘Custom Fields’  and select ‘sync available’.

+If you have new ACF JSON for the TCP plugin, create the fields in ACF and the JSON files will be placed in your base theme.
+Take those JSON files and move them to the /acf-json directory of TCP.

 ## Developer Notes ##

 ### Hooks and Filters ###